jvorob/jvorob.github.io/main_pages/about.md

 Before this I've worked at [Grist](https://www.getgrist.com/), an open-source spreadsheet company.
-I spent a couple years doing research at Sandia National Labs, where I worked on write-optimized data structures for high-throughput data indexing as well as on virutal memory systems for a cpu architecture simulator.
+I spent a couple years doing research at Sandia National Labs, where I worked on write-optimized data structures for high-throughput data indexing as well as on virtual memory systems for a cpu architecture simulator.
 I've also spent some time teaching computer science at Stuyvesant High School in NYC.